OaklandPeters/py-arithmetic-units/to-do.md

 * Then - Stem portion in general
 * IGNORE SIMLIFICATION (for now)

-SEMI HARD PROBLEM:
+# Semi Hard Problem
-Replacing a node, while keeping the reference to it in the parent correct
+* Replacing a node, while keeping the reference to it in the parent correct
+* Possibly some Traversable-related chicanary

 # Mathematics
 * Write new functor + SyntaxMixin for UnitsVector